 - Self-Guided Visits Design your own experience!
-Resources can be found at www.mobot.org/schoolprograms.
+Resources can be found at mobot.org/schoolprograms.
 Admission is free for all ZMD students, and non-ZMD students in grades PreK-8th.
 Non-ZMD students in grades 9 and above are admitted at \$8/student. - Guided Tours Take a stroll through the Garden with one of our knowledgeable guides.
 Tours typically last for 1-1.5 hours.
 Each tour accommodates up to 30 students.
-Fee: \$80 NEW!
-Add photography to your tour for \$15. - Garden Classes (includes Combination and Multidisciplinary classes) Designed for groups seeking an in-depth experience around specific topics, our classes couple age-appropriate, hands-on indoor learning experiences led by trained instructors with a theme-appropriate guided tour of the Garden.
-Programs typically last 2-2.5 hours hours and include a take-home planting for each student.
+Fee: \$80 Add photography to your tour for \$15. - Garden Classes (includes Combination and Multidisciplinary classes) Designed for groups seeking an in-depth experience around specific topics, our classes couple age-appropriate, hands-on indoor learning experiences led by trained instructors with a theme-appropriate guided tour of the Garden.
+Programs typically last 2-2.5 hours hours and include a take-home for each student.
 Fees: Standard (up to 30 students): \$150.
 Large (up to 60 students): \$300. - PlantLab Programs Dig deeper into plant science in the PlantLab!
 Programs designed for grades 3 and up offer students an opportunity to explore more rigorous botany and STEM topics with our trained instructors.
 PlantLab sessions serve up to 30 students, last 45-60 minutes and include a take-home planting for each student.
 Fee: \$100 - Add-on Experiences Make your students' experience even more memorable by including one of the following in your visit (See pg.
 17 for more information): - Pot-a-Plant Sessions accommodate up to 30 students.
-Cost: \$50. - Shaw's Satchels \$5/satchel (This fee is waived for ZMD school groups.) - The Doris I Schnuck Children's Garden is open April through October.
+Fee: \$50. - Shaw's Satchels \$5/satchel (This fee is waived for ZMD school groups.) - The Doris I Schnuck Children's Garden is open April through October.
 School groups must pre-register to receive a reduced entry fee and to guarantee admission, as capacity is limited.
-Cost: \$3/student, payable upon arrival.
+Fee: \$3/student, payable upon arrival.

-- Registration for Fall 2017 programs will open on July 17, 2017.
-Spring 2018 programs will be available beginning November 1, 2017.
-All registrations are accepted on a first-come, first-served basis. - For fastest service, submit your registration request online at www.mobot.org/schoolprograms.
-You can also book by calling (314) 577-5185. - Plan to bring 1 adult for every 5 students.
-Program fees for tours and classes include admission for up to 6 adults with a standard program and 12 adults for a large program.
-One adult is also admitted free of charge for every 5 students attending a self-guided visit.
-All additional adults are admitted at standard admission prices.
+- Registration for Fall 2018 programs will open on July 16, 2018.
+Spring 2019 programs will be available beginning November 1, 2018.
+All registrations are accepted on a first-come, first-served basis. - For fastest service, submit your registration request online at mobot.org/schoolprograms.
+You can also book by calling (314) 577-5185. - Program fees for tours and classes include admission for up to six adults with a standard program and 12 adults for a large program.
+One adult is also admitted free of charge for every five students attending a self-guided visit.
+Additional chaperones are admitted at standard admission rates; teachers may pay for all additional chaperones in one transaction upon arrival, or elect to have an invoice sent to the school after their visit.

-Seasonal Programs (Early Childhood)
+Seasonal Early Childhood Programs